MATT ROGALSKY

 My background is quite international so I often have trouble saying where I am from.
 Born in Umuahia, Nigeria in 1966 at the cusp of the Biafran War, I was taken back to Canada where Ottawa was home base, but then moved to peninsular Malaysia as a 5 year old.
 Returning again to Canada, I had Southern Ontario and Manitoba summers and winters, and then moved with my family to Nairobi Kenya, as a teenager.
 Returning to Canada we relocated to the Vancouver area.
 Since then I have lived in the USA and England for extended periods, but the last 20 years I have been based in Kingston/Katarokwi with my partner of 37 years, raising a son who was born in England and is now in his twenties and making great music of his own.

-My academic background includes undergraduate studies in experimental music at Simon Fraser University in Vancouver with Martin Bartlett, Barry Truax, Pauline Oliveros and George E Lewis from 1985-1991; MA studies 1993-95 in the Department of Music at Wesleyan University with Ron Kuivila, Alvin Lucier, Anthony Braxton and many others; and a PhD (1999-2006) from City University London focusing on the history of David Tudor's Rainforest, supervised by Simon Emmerson.
+My academic background includes undergraduate studies in experimental music composition/performance and soundscape studies at Simon Fraser University in Vancouver with Martin Bartlett, Barry Truax, Pauline Oliveros and George E Lewis from 1985-1991; MA studies 1993-95 in the Department of Music at Wesleyan University with Ron Kuivila, Alvin Lucier, Anthony Braxton and many others; and a PhD (1999-2006) from City University London focusing on the history of David Tudor's Rainforest, supervised by Simon Emmerson.

 I have been a participant in Composers Inside Electronics presentations of Rainforest and other David Tudor works since 1998, and collaborated on development of Rainforest V, which was acquired in 2017 by the Museum of Modern Art in New York City for its permanent collection.
+In 2023, I organized a 50th birthday presentation of Rainforest IV and an accompanying Zoom symposium with many of the figures connected with this piece.

 CV Download MRR on Bandcamp MRR on Facebook